Quenton Jackson: Washington Wizards / Capital City Go-Go (2022–2023)

 After going undrafted in the 2022 NBA draft, Jackson signed an Exhibit 10 contract with the Washington Wizards on September 13, 2022.
 He was waived by the Wizards on October 15, and he subsequently joined the Capital City Go-Go, the Wizards' NBA G League affiliate.

 On February 10, 2023, Jackson signed a two-way contract with the Wizards.
 However, he was waived on July 24.

 Windy City Bulls (2023–2024)

 On September 8, 2023, Jackson signed with the Chicago Bulls, but was waived on October 16.
 On November 9, he joined the Windy City Bulls.

 Indiana Pacers / Mad Ants / Noblesville Boom (2024-present)

 On March 4, 2024, Jackson signed a two-way contract with the Indiana Pacers.

-On July 27, he signed another two-way contract with the Pacers.
-Jackson made his first career start on November 21 against the Houston Rockets, and scored a career–high 24 points on 10–of–12 shooting in the 130–113 loss.
-He also had a standout performance against the Golden State Warriors on November 1, 2025, in which the Pacers snapped their five game losing streak at the beginning of the season, carried by his 25-point, 10-assist performance.
-This was a new career high for Jackson.
+On July 27, 2024, Jackson signed another two-way contract with the Pacers.
+Jackson made his first career start on November 21, against the Houston Rockets, and scored a career–high 24 points on 10–of–12 shooting in the 130–113 loss.

+Jackson also had a standout performance against the Golden State Warriors on November 1, 2025, in which the Pacers snapped their five game losing streak at the beginning of the season, carried by his 25-point, 10-assist performance.
+This was a new career-high for Jackson.
+On February 27, 2026, it was announced that Jackson was signing a three-year, $6.2 million standard contract with the Pacers.